 My copy of Nikon’s new 500mm f/5.6E PF telephoto lens arrived yesterday.
-Since wildlife photography is one of the main uses of this lens, I decided to try it out on some wildlife at the Woodland Park Zoo in Seattle this afternoon.
+Since wildlife photography is one of the primary uses of this lens, I decided to try it out on some wildlife at the Woodland Park Zoo in Seattle this afternoon.
 You can also read about my sports shooting test with the 500mm PF lens.

 The 500mm f/5.6E PF is very small, as far as 500mm full-frame lenses go.
-Here you can see a lineup of the 70-200mm f/2.8E, the 500mm f/5.6E and the 200-500mm f/5.6E.
-It is very similar in size to the 70-200mm, and smaller than the 200-500mm f/5.6E, especially when that lens is extended.
+Here you can see a lineup of the 70-200mm f/2.8E, the 500mm f/5.6E, and the 200-500mm f/5.6E.
+It is very similar in size to the 70-200mm and smaller than the 200-500mm f/5.6E, especially when that lens is extended.

 It weighs 3.2 lbs, compared to 3.1 lbs for the 70-200mm f/2.8E and 5 lbs for the 200-500mm f/5.6E.
 It’s big brother, the Nikkor 500mm f/4E FL ED VR comes in at a hefty 6.8 lbs in comparison.

-I own the Nikon 200-400mm f/4G VR II lens, the 200-500mm f/5.6E lens and have frequently rented the 500mm f/4E FL super-telephoto.
+I own the Nikon 200-400mm f/4G VR II lens, and the 200-500mm f/5.6E lens and have frequently rented the 500mm f/4E FL super-telephoto.
 This is certainly the lightest and easiest super-telephoto to put in a backpack and carry for any length of time.
-The 200-500mm f/5.6E is definitely bulkier, though does offer more focal length flexibility depending on your subject matter.
+The 200-500mm f/5.6E is bulkier, though it does offer more focal length flexibility depending on your subject matter.

 VR & focus